mbasa/pgrServer/README.md

 * Dijkstra ( for dense networks )
 * A-Star ( for dense networks )
 * ClosetFirstIterator ( for Driving Distance Isochrone creation )
+* All Directed Paths ( for sparse networks or short distance search)
 * Bellman-Ford ( for sparse networks )
 * BFS ( for sparse networks )
 * Johnson ( for sparse networks )